SB325/homeserver/README.md

 |    postgres   |   SQL Database  |  :heavy_check_mark:   |
 |    pgadmin   |   Postgres Administration GUI   |   :heavy_check_mark:  |

 When the intent is to run applications like `SEC EDGAR ETL` (a.k.a.
-Market Reader), you'll want to run postgres, kafka, redis, and optionally, pgadmin, telemetry, and proxy.
+Market Reader), you'll want to run postgres, kafka, redis, pgadmin, telemetry, and proxy.